 The Fall from Amelouth

-Amelouth, the first heaven, was a wonderful place.
+Amelouth, the first Heaven, was a wonderful place.
 There, Abezethibou was a trusted and powerful seraph, his wings pristine and his eyes always fixed on celestial glories.

 Summoning by Jannes and Jambres Against Moses

+In the court of the Pharaoh, two chief sorcerers, Jannes and Jambres, engaged in occult practices amid a setting filled with incense and snake-like imagery.
 They confronted Moses, who arrived with a rod that transformed into a snake, challenging their magical capabilities.
 In response, Jannes and Jambres traced complex circles in the sand while reciting names from forbidden texts, attempting to invoke their own form of magic.

 Abezethibou, filled with pride and confidence in his superiority over divine figures, agreed to assist them.
 He augmented their magic, allowing them to transform rods into serpents, turn water into blood, and summon swarms of frogs to fortify their claims.
 These miraculous feats initially dazzled the court, causing Pharaoh to doubt Moses’ authority.